audeering/opensmile/_sources/reference.rst.txt

 |                          *Default:* off
 |
 | **-logfile**             <*string*>
-|                          Specifies the path and filename of the log file to
+|                          Specifies the path and filename of a log file.
-                           use.
-Make sure the path of the log-file is writeable.
+                           Make sure the path of the file is writeable.
-|                          *Default:* ’smile.log’
+|                          *Default:* off
 |
 | **-appendLogfile**
 |                          If this option is specified, openSMILE will append